lovecodingdev/monetaria-utilities/README.md

 - @param `debtReserve` The ethereum address of the principal reserve
 - @param `collateralReserve` The address of the collateral to liquidated
 - @param `purchaseAmount` The amount of principal that the liquidator wants to repay
-- @param @optional `getAToken` Boolean to indicate if the user wants to receive the aToken instead of the asset.
+- @param @optional `getMToken` Boolean to indicate if the user wants to receive the mToken instead of the asset.
 Defaults to false
 */
 const txs: EthereumTransactionTypeExtended[] = lendingPool.liquidationCall({
   liquidator,